- handbook

 # Achieving Success at FlowFuse

 There's multiple ways to align a company around business goals, and at FlowFuse we've identified two ways to help us shape this.
-The core metric are captured in the KPI.
+The core metric are captured in our KPIs.
 A KPI is a tool to identify problems and areas for improvement.

 The second tool employed at FlowFuse to improve on the identfied problems are OKRs.